 Linking AdSense is not the same as being approved to earn.
 After you apply, the channel goes into a human and automated review.

-What the review actually checks:
+What the review checks:

 - Originality: the channel makes its own content, not reused or duplicated material.